cjerrington/cjerrington.github.io/src/posts/2023/2023-01-31-11ty-nunjucks-tag-count.md

   - 11ty
   - web design
   - 100DaysToOffload
+date: 2023-01-31
 ---

 As I write more for the [100DaysToOffload](/100DaysToOffload/), I like to post on my social media the post number.
 I also made this page for myself to review the posts I've written, and post counts.
 Initially I did not have this added on this page, but it is on my [tags](/tags/) page where I list the tag and the number of posts in it.

 On my tags page, it uses an eleventy filter of the collection of all posts, and adds this information to the collection.
 Then on the tags page do a for loop to loop through all the tags and post counts with [Nunjucks](https://mozilla.github.io/nunjucks/).

 {% highlight "js" %}
 config.addCollection("tagList", collection => {